Priestfield Stadium: History

 New Brompton Football Club, the forerunner of Gillingham Football Club, formed in June 1893.
 At the same time an area of land in Gillingham was acquired by the club's founders, the purchase being funded through an issue of 1,500 £1 shares.
-Until 1947 the stadium was named Priestfield Road, after one of roads leading to it.
+The stadium was initially referred to simply as the Athletic Ground and subsequently named Priestfield Road until 1947, after one of roads leading to it.
 A pitch was laid and a pavilion erected, and the first matches at Priestfield were staged on 2 September 1893.
 New Brompton's reserve team played Grays, followed immediately by the first match for the club's first team, against Woolwich Arsenal's reserves.
 The admission charge for the two matches was 3d.
 A newspaper report on the matches noted that the club had recently purchased an additional acre and three-quarters of ground and had accepted a contract for the construction of a stand containing 500 seats.
 Most spectators stood on terracing, banked earth, or simply along the perimeter of the pitch, as was the case at most football grounds at the time.
 In order to raise funds to assist with the running of the football club, New Brompton allowed the ground to be used for other events, such as smoking concerts, fêtes, athletics meetings and a ladies' football match.
 Sheep were allowed to graze on the pitch during the week, a common practice at many grounds at that time.
 In 1899, a second stand was added along part of the Gordon Road side of the ground, reportedly built by off-duty dock workers in exchange for beer and cigarettes.

 By 1908, the total number of seats had been increased to 800 and terracing added at the Rainham end of the ground.
 In 1912, the club's first Supporters' Association was formed, its initial project being to raise the necessary funds to construct terracing at the opposite end of the ground.
-Two years later the club, which had changed its name to Gillingham F.C. in 1913, secured a bank loan of £1,570 which was used to build a new grandstand, but just a month after it was completed the stand was severely damaged by high winds, which ripped off the roof and twisted most of the ironwork.
+Two years later the club, which had changed its name to Gillingham F.C. in 1912, secured a bank loan of £1,570 which was used to build a new grandstand, but just a month after it was completed the stand was severely damaged by high winds, which ripped off the roof and twisted most of the ironwork.
 The club sued the contractors, but it took a further three months for the damage to be repaired.